4 min read

 When schools rely on multiple vendors, costs add up quickly — annual platform fees, add-on tools, service charges, and overlapping functionality that quietly drains tight budgets.
 Even when individual solutions seem affordable, the combined spend often exceeds expectations.

 An integrated athletics tech stack helps reverse that trend.
-By consolidating core functions into a connected ecosystem, schools can:
+By consolidating core functions, schools can:

 • Reduce or eliminate redundant software costs